tellform/tellform/README.md

 Windows users can follow instructions found [here](http://www.websense.com/support/article/kbarticle/How-to-use-OpenSSL-and-Microsoft-Certification-Authority).
 After you've generated the key and certificate, place them in the *config/sslcerts* folder.

-## Getting Started With MEAN.JS
-You have your application running, but there is a lot of stuff to understand.
-We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep it updated by your request.
-You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

 ## Community
 * Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.